Tight factorizations of girth-$g$-regular graphs: Applications to 3-dimensional geometry

-\begin{theorem} There exists a maximum-area PL M\"obius strip $M_1$ embedded in $[0,3]^3\setminus[1,2]^3\subset\mathbb{R}^3$ whose boundary is a PL closed curve $C_1$ formed by a minimum of segments parallel to the coordinate directions and whose end-vertices are points in $\mathbb{Z}^3$. \end{theorem}
+\begin{theorem} There exists a pair of enantiomorphic piecewise linear M\"obius strip embedded in the hollow cube $[0,3]^3\setminus[1,2]^3\subset\mathbb{R}^3$ with piecewise linear closed curves as their boundary formed by segments parallel to the coordinate directions whose endvertices are points of $\mathbb{Z}^3$. \end{theorem}

-\begin{proof} A strip as in the statement is represented in Fig.~\ref{18} (whose PL boundary is also present in Fig.~\ref{17} as the hazel trefoil knot), with the mentioned segments as in the following display (where, starting clockwise at the left upper corner of Fig.~\ref{18}, colors of quadrilaterals are cited and, between parentheses, whether they are shown full or in part):
+\begin{proof} Fig.~\ref{18} represents two copies of the union $[0,3]^3\subset\mathbb{R}^3$ of 27 unit 3-cubes.
+In each such copy, Fig~\ref{18} highlights four disjoint {\it PL trefoil knots}, i.e. piecewise linear knots $3_1$ \cite[pp. 51--60]{Rolfsen} in thick trace (in contrast to the remaining edges of the 3-cubes, shown in dashed trace).
+Each such knot has its composing unit-length edges bearing a common color $i$, where $i=1$ for red, $i=2$ for blue, $i=3$ for green and $i=4$ for hazel.
+Accordingly, we denote $C_i$ and $C'_i$ for the PL trefoil knots in dark-traced color $i$ in the left and right, respectively, of Fig.~\ref{18}, for $i=1,2,3,4$.
+Note that $\cup_{i=1}^4 C'_i$ is an enantiomorph of $\cup_{i=1}^4 C_i$ and vice versa.